Grabow: Geography

-The town lies 7 km southeast of Ludwigslust, 40 km southeast of the state capital Schwerin, and 34 km northwest of Wittenberge in Brandenburg.
-Clockwise, starting from the north, Grabow's core territory is bordered by the following municipalities: Groß Laasch, Muchow, Zierzow, Prislich, Kremmin, Gorlosen, Eldena, Karstädt, and Ludwigslust.
-The exclave Steesow is bordered by Milow to the north and Lenzen (Elbe) to the south.
+Grabow's core territory is bordered by Groß Laasch to the north, Muchow and Zierzow to the northeast, Prislich to the east, Kremmin to the southeast, Gorlosen to the south, Eldena to the southwest, as well as Karstädt and Ludwigslust to the west.
+The exclave Steesow is bordered by Milow to the north, Karstädt in the state of Brandenburg to the northeast, and Lenzen (Elbe) in Brandenburg to the south.